elementary-data/run-elementary-action/README.md

 If you have not yet installed Elementary's dbt package, please refer to [this guide](https://docs.elementary-data.com/quickstart#how-to-install-elementary-dbt-package).

-In order to generate the `profiles.yml` that is needed by `edr` to operate, run the following command within your Dbt
+In order to generate the `profiles.yml` that is needed by `edr` to operate, run the following command within your dbt
 project:

 ```shell